 This is just another example of the administration lying to the American people in order to have this Iran deal.

-I mean, how would you gauge the success or lack thereof of the deal at this point in time based on on what we know?
+I mean, how would you gauge the success or lack thereof of the deal at this point in time based on what we know?

-Because it was, I mean, technically it was implemented in January, but it was really signed around it was really 12 months ago last summer.
+Because it was, I mean, technically it was implemented in January, but it was really signed around, it was really 12 months ago last summer.

 I think it's one of the Obama administration's signature failures.

-Uh the Iranians are cleaning our clock.
+The Iranians are cleaning our clock.

-Um, this deal isn't really, you know, it's not a treaty.
+This deal isn't really, you know, it's not a treaty.

-So there's nothing set in stone, there's nothing official, nothing ratified by the U.S. Senate.
+There's nothing official, nothing ratified by the U.S. Senate.

-All of this went around the U.S. Congress, and it's sort of this rolling agreement.
+All of this went around the U.S. Congress.

-We're still finding out um some of the concessions that the administration continues to make so that the Iranians can actually hold up their supposed end of the deal, which they're not.
+We're still finding out some of the concessions that the administration continues to make so that the Iranians can actually hold up their supposed end of the deal, which they're not.

-Um, it was supposed to be only related to the nuclear program.
+And, you know, it was supposed to be only related to the nuclear program.

 We know we continue to hear it's only related to the nuclear program.

-Um now, you know, all of this is sort of tied in with the Iran deal.
+And now, you know, all of this is sort of tied in with the Iran deal.

 All of this is part of what the administration is trying to do to sort of reset relations with the Iranians.